 - 1 15-ounce can red kidney beans, rinsed, drained

 - 1 15-ounce can black beans, rinsed, drained

 - 1 15-ounce can cannellini (white kidney beans), rinsed, drained

-1 Preheat oven to 350°F. Cook bacon in heavy large ovenproof pot over medium heat until crisp.
-Using tongs, transfer to paper towels to soak up excess fat.
+1 Preheat oven to 350°F. Cook the bacon in a large Dutch oven over medium heat until browned and crisp.
+Remove bacon and place on paper towels to soak up excess fat.
 Crumble up the bacon and set aside.

 2 Remove all but a tablespoon of the bacon drippings from the pot.
 Add the chopped onions and cook on medium high heat until translucent, about 5 minutes.